 A grin cleared all misunderstandings, and Sierra’s method got her through life and the position she was in now.

 “You are a black porcelain doll.
 Let yourself go, Sierra,” Cecile would say.

 Sierra couldn’t help it.
 Unlike Cecile, she had no backup in life.

-So Sierra studied hard and got a job at Renault.
+So Sierra studied h and got a job at Renault.
 Sierra was not a car fanatic, but she knew how to sell them.
 BtB or BTC, the woman was like a fish in water when it came to negotiating.

 The incentives could have her living lavishly.
 Unfortunately, Sierra was a fashion victim with a mortgage and student loan still pending.